-Oral Ulcer Wellness Formula
+Oral Ulcer Therapeutic R&D

 Based on classical theories of "heart-spleen accumulated heat" and "the mouth is the orifice of the spleen", this AI-optimized formula uses authentic herbs to clear heat, nourish yin, detoxify, and astringe sores, delivering medicinal power through the Heart and Spleen meridians to heal oral mucosa and reduce recurrence.
+Large-scale clinical trial subject recruitment and regulatory submission preparation are underway.

 Research Highlights

-• Based on classical TCM formulas, multi-dimensionally optimized by modern AI algorithms
+- •Based on classical TCM formulas, multi-dimensionally optimized by modern AI algorithms

-• Pure herbal formula ingredients, balancing safety and efficacy
+- •Pure herbal formula ingredients, balancing safety and efficacy

-• Ready for scalable production and market deployment
+- •Ready for scalable production and market deployment

 Learn More